 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-BCNG-1; BCNG1; brain cyclic nucleotide-gated channel 1; HAC-2; hyperpolarization-activated cation channel 2; potassium/sodium hyperpolarization-activated cyclic nucleotide-gated channel 1
+Protein Aliases: BCNG-1; Brain cyclic nucleotide-gated channel 1; HAC-2; Hyperpolarization-activated cation channel 2; Potassium/sodium hyperpolarization-activated cyclic nucleotide-gated channel 1

 Gene Aliases: BCNG-1; BCNG1; C630013B14Rik; EIEE24; HAC-2; HAC2; HCN1